 • Acute and chronic infections

-• Nasal trauma ( nose picking, foreign bodies, forceful nose blowing)
+• Nasal trauma (nose picking, facial trauma, forceful nose blowing)

 • Drying of nasal mucosa